Sydney Monorail: History

-As part of the redevelopment of 50 ha of land at Darling Harbour, it was proposed to build a transport link to the Sydney central business district.
-Sydney City Council preferred a light rail line, however in November 1985 Transport Minister Laurie Brereton announced a monorail would be built.
+the Ministry of Transport and the Public Works Department "to assess the physical and financial feasibility of new light rail systems in the Sydney Central Business District".
+The assessment was "with particular application to the Darling Harbour Re-Development" but included possible extension to other locations.

+In "early 1985" the Darling Harbour Authority received more than 20 expressions of interest for a proposed people mover.
+The monorail was hinted at in the August 1985 Glebe Island Arterial (Anzac Bridge) Environmental Impact Statement before the public announcement.
+It stated a "people mover" was being considered at Darling Harbour, but that details were not available at the time of writing.
+Other options under consideration included new ferry services and a shuttle rail service to a new passenger station near the Powerhouse Museum.
+TNT's monorail proposal won formal cabinet selection in October 1985.

 The first test services ran in October 1987 on a 500-metre section at Darling Harbour.
 Initially operated by TNT Harbourlink, the monorail opened on 21 July 1988 after a construction period of 26 months.
 The monorail was originally due to be completed by January 1988, to celebrate the Australian Bicentenary.
 TNT Harbourlink was awarded a 50-year concession until 2038.

 The original operation hours were to be 06:00 to midnight, but after two years of operation patronage counts were half those expected, and planned stations at Market Street (to be named Casino, as part of the gaming venue planned to be built on the site) and Harbour Street (to be named Gardenside) were not built for some time.